 - Click the Object Instance Tracking subtab.

-- When you are finished tracking, click Off because tracking for a long time can slow down the Node.js process.
-OIT should be used only for brief periods.
+- When you are finished tracking, click Off because tracking can slow down the Node.js process.
+Use OIT for only for brief periods.

 Although the Node.js OIT UI displays "Class" and "Classes" throughout, the Node.js Agent tracks object types, not classes.
 Substitute "object" for "class" wherever you see "class" for this feature.

-Use the following guidelines to identify memory usage problems:
+Use these guidelines to identify memory usage problems: